2dpetkov/gotemplate/README.md

 ## Prerequisites

 - Docker and Docker Compose
-- GoLang environment (for local development)
+- GoLang environment and make (for local development)
 - PostgreSQL client tools (optional, for direct database access)
+- dotenv for running out of docker with make (optional)

 ## Setup